actionml/universal-recommender/README.md

 4. Import new events or allow enough to accumulate into the EventStore.
 If you are using sample events from a file run `python data/**your-python-import-script**.py --access_key **your-access-key**` where the key can be retrieved with `pio app list`
 5. Perform `pio build`, `pio train`, and `pio deploy`
 6. Copy and edit the sample query script to match your new data.
 For new user ids pick a user that exists in the events, same for metadata `fields`, and items.
-7. Run your edited query script and check the recs.
+7. Run your edited query script and check the recommendations.

 ## Versions

-### v-0.2.0
+### v0.2.0

  - date range filters implemented
- - trending/popularity used for backfill when no other recs are returned by the query
+ - trending/popularity used for backfill when no other recommendations are returned by the query
  - filters/bias < 0 caused scores to be altered in v0.1.1 fixed in this version so filters have no effect on scoring.

 ### v0.1.1